 The new goverment is now reviewing its regulations, according to the Guardian, last week describing shale gas as an "important new domestic energy source."

 The Times reports that the relaxation of rules is a position shared by Cuadrilla.

-The latest pause in drilling comes after internationally renowned climate scientist James Hansen — known as the “father of climate science” — wrote a letter to Perry to warn her about the dangers of fracking.
+Internationally renowned climate scientist James Hansen — known as the “father of climate science” — previously wrote a letter to Perry while she was in office to warn her about the dangers of fracking.

 “If the UK were to join the US by developing gas fields at this point in time it will lock in the methane problem for decades,” Hansen wrote in the letter.
 “The fossil fuel companies are well aware methane is a potent greenhouse gas, and yet they seem willing to continue on a path which can have disastrous consequences for our grandchildren.”

 Methane is another gas that can cause the planet to increase in temperature as it builds up in earth’s atmosphere.

 ⚡️Breaking⚡️— Friends of the Earth 🌍 (@friends_earth) August 22, 2019